2001-Mon Jul 24 10:51:28 EDT 2017

 Infected cats may show transient signs or no signs at all, and routine blood work may not reveal any hints to the infection.
 But when dogs or cats become ill, your veterinarian may recommend special blood tests for Bartonella.
 Pets that test positive for the infection are generally treated with a four- to six-week course of antibiotics.

-Minimizing your pet’s exposure to fleas and ticks is the most important means of reducing transmission of Bartonella as well as other disease-causing organisms carried by these pests.
+Minimizing your pet’s exposure to fleas is the most important means of reducing transmission of Bartonella as well as other disease-causing organisms carried by these pests.
 Your veterinarian can recommend an effective product that’s right for your cat or dog.

 More on VetStreet:

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.